backpackcloud/trugger/README.md

 ## Annotation Mock

 Annotations are interfaces and mocking it should be as easy as mocking an interface.
 The problem is the default values that can be omitted.
 Trugger has an utility module to help mocking and annotation by using the interception module.

-To create a mock, you should start by creating an anonymous class that extends `org.atatec.trugger.util.mock.AnnotationMock` and maps the elements in a block code inside the class using the methods `map` and `to`.
+To create a mock, you should start by creating an anonymous class that extends `mock.AnnotationMock` and maps the elements in a block code inside the class using the methods `map` and `to`.

 ~~~java
 Resource resource = new AnnotationMock<Resource>(){{